jhaski/spree_recurring/README.md

 TODO:

+ * (DONE) Add subscription list information to account page (as partial).
- * Searching of admin area subscription list.
+ * (DONE) Implement admin pagination.
+ * Add administrative mailer.
+ * Add controller/view for self updating of subscription.
+ * Add product properties for weekly, monthly, and daily recurring subscriptions.
+ * Add view changes for price/interval in the shop.
  * Allow admin state changes of subscriptions.
- * Subscription admin view for show/edit.
+ * Cron or Whenever job for processing of recurring payments.
  * Re-implement mailer.
- * Add product properties for weekly, monthly, and daily recurring subscriptions.
- * Add administrative mailer.
- * (DONE) Implement admin pagination.
+ * Searching of admin area subscription list.
- * Add view changes for price/interval in the shop.
- * Add subscription list information to account page (as partial).
  * Standardize links and ajax buttons.
- * Cron or Whenever job for processing of recurring payments.
+ * Subscription admin view for show/edit.

 Customizing
 -----------